AxiaCoin/Axia-Network-axia/roadmap/implementers-guide/src/runtime-api/availability-cores.md

 }

 struct ScheduledCore {
-    /// The ID of a para scheduled.
+    /// The ID of a ally scheduled.
-    para_id: ParaId,
+    ally_id: AllyId,
     /// The collator required to author the block, if any.
     collator: Option<CollatorId>,
 }